devel0/iot-examples/README.md

 ## hardware

-note: to open dwg [qcad](https://www.qcad.org/en/download) can be used.
+note: to open drawio [this vscode extension](https://github.com/hediet/vscode-drawio) can be used.

 ### arduino nano V3